brandenw95/UVIC_STAT_123_Notes/README.md

 # Chapter 2 - Samples, Good and Bad

+## Overview

+In this section, we begin to explore sampling as a method used to estimate features of a population.
+We will talk about a few different kinds of samples, some which are biased and some that seek to eliminate any bias.

+## Motivating Example

+Suppose we want to determine the prevalence of a certain disease (I think we can all think of one that is of concern these days) in Canada.
+In order to actually determine the true value of this proportion, we would need to test every single person in the population for the disease with a test that is 100% accurate.
+That would be incredibly expensive and essentially impossible to execute.
+Instead, we could take a **sample** of Canadians and test them for the disease.
+How do we choose who is in the sample?
+What if someone selected for the sample refuses to participate in the study?

+## Types of samples

+We now define 4 different kinds of samples:

+- **<u>Convenience sample</u>**
+  - Select whichever individuals that are the easiest to reach (ex. asking survey on the street)
+  - Problem: Sample may not represent the population
+- **<u>Voluntary response sample</u>**
+  - Chooses itself by responding to a general appeal
+  - Same problem as above
+  - Ex. voting, volunteer polling
+- **<u>Simple random sample (or SRS)</u>**
+  -
+- **<u>Stratified random sample</u>**
+  -

+## Practice Question

+Suppose I want to determine the proportion of current UVic students who plan on taking Stat 353 at some point in their degree.
+I want to collect a sample from UVic’s population and I have a few ideas on how to take this sample.

+In each scenario described below, determine what kind of sampling is being described.

+> I get a list of all of the students numbers of current UVic students (as well as the corresponding email addresses) and randomly select 200 of them to contact and ask this question.

+- [ ] Convenience
+- [ ] Voluntary Response
+- [ ] SRS
+- [ ] Stratified Random

+> I ask everyone in Stat 123 to answer this question on their first homework assignment and use the entire class as my sample.

+- [ ] Convenience
+- [ ] Voluntary Response
+- [ ] SRS
+- [ ] Stratified Random

+> I post signs around UVic asking students to contact me with their answer to the question.

+- [ ] Convenience
+- [ ] Voluntary Response
+- [ ] SRS
+- [ ] Stratified Random

+> I randomly sample 5% of the students from each department at UVic.

+- [ ] Convenience
+- [ ] Voluntary Response
+- [ ] SRS
+- [ ] Stratified Random

+Certain types of sampling can produce something called bias.
+We say that a sample is biased if:

+Almost always, convenience sampling and voluntary response sampling produce a biased sample.
+It is best to do some type of random sampling.

+> <u>**Question:**</u> When should you use a Simple Random Sample vs a Stratified Random Sample?
+>
+> **<u>Answer:</u>**

+> Note: There are other types of random sampling that we did not define here which are explored further in Stat 354.

 # Chapter 3 - What do Samples Tell Us?

 # Chapter 4 - Sampling and Computing Statistics in R